Corvida Photo Albums

 Orioloidea and Mohouoidae

-Malaconotoidea and Campephagidae
+Malaconotoidea and Campephagoidae

 Small to medium-sized birds include butcherbirds that have varied habitats, including urban areas and cuckooshrikes that exploit most forest type habitats.
-Ioras are very-small passerines found in woods, parks and gardens.
+Ioras are very-small passerines found in woods, parks, and gardens.

 To help the presentation of my photo album collections, I adopt the Corvida taxonomy in J Boyd’s Taxonomy in Flux Checklist that moves some families from Corvoidea to new superfamilies in the Corvida group.